Barbara Yung: Rise to fame

-In 1984, "The Fearless Duo" was also the highest-rated drama series in 1984, The drama has an average rating of 61, which shows Weng Meiling's popularity at that time.
+In 1984, "The Fearless Duo" had an average rating of 61, and became the highest-rated drama series of the year, which shows Yung's popularity at that time.

-Yung's other TV dramas included The Foundation, The Man in the Middle, The Fearless Duo, United We Stand, The New Adventures of Chor Lau-heung, The Rough Ride and The Battlefield.
+Yung's other TV dramas included The Foundation, The Man in the Middle, United We Stand, The New Adventures of Chor Lau-heung, The Rough Ride and The Battlefield.

 Death

-Yung was found unconscious due to gas inhalation in her apartment on Broadcast Drive, Kowloon on the morning of 14 May 1985 (Spiritus Temporis, 2007).
-According to her friend and actor (who was rumoured to have begun courting Yung), Stephen Chow Sai-lung, Yung had called him on the night of 13 May 1985.
-Chow asserted that she was troubled by her failing relationship with Kent Tong Chun-yip.
-After hanging up, Chow was concerned and he went to her home.
-However, he could not gain entrance to her apartment.
-He then thought that nobody was home and subsequently left.
+Yung was found unconscious due to gas inhalation in her apartment on Broadcast Drive, Kowloon on the morning of 14 May 1985.
+According to her friend (who was rumoured to have begun courting Yung), Stephen Chow Sai-lung, Yung had called him on the night of 13 May 1985.
+Chow asserted that she was troubled by her failed relationship with Kent Tong Chun-yip.
+After hanging up, Chow was worried and went to her apartment.
+However, he could not gain access to her apartment.
+He then thought that no one was home and left.

 Chow returned to Yung's apartment on the morning of 14 May 1985.
 He knocked on Yung's door again but no one answered.
 Chow said he smelled gas fumes through Yung's apartment door.
-He then climbed up the exterior apartment building wall to her second floor apartment and pried open her front window.
+He then climbed up the outside wall of the apartment building to her second-floor apartment and pried open her front window.
 He entered Yung's apartment (from the window) and discovered her unconscious and sprawled on the living room floor.
-Chow immediately alerted the building's security and police.
+Chow immediately alerted building security and the police.
 Yung was rushed to the nearby Baptist Hospital in Kowloon where she was pronounced dead on arrival.

 There were many rumours regarding the cause of her death.
 Some had attributed it to an accident, suicide or perhaps even foul play.
 One of the most widely circulated rumours was that her suicide was the result of her depression over her supposed broken relationship with then-TVB actor, Kent Tong Chun-yip.
-(In an interview conducted by a Hong Kong radio station on 14 March 1985, when asked about rumours regarding her relationship with Kent Tong Chun-yip, Yung had explained that he was merely a friend and respected colleague.)
-The rumours concerning the association of her death with Kent Tong Chun-yip were largely based on Stephen Chow's account of her last 24 hours.
-There were also rumours which claimed that Stephen Chow was Yung's boyfriend.
-According to Yung's TVB colleagues, she behaved normally in the days before the suicide and did not appear depressed or suicidal.
-Yung sounded very optimistic about her future in her radio interviews both on 14 March 1985 and one conducted two weeks before her death.
+(In an interview conducted by a Hong Kong radio station on 14 March 1985, when asked about rumours regarding her relationship with Kent, Yung had explained that he was merely a friend and respected colleague.)
+The rumours concerning the association of her death with Kent were largely based on Chow's account of her last 24 hours.
+There were also rumours which claimed that Chow was then Yung's boyfriend.
+According to Yung's TVB colleagues, she behaved normally in the days before her death and did not appear depressed or suicidal.
+Yung sounded very optimistic about her future in her radio interviews on 14 March 1985 and two weeks before her death.